Developkings/monoculAR/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

- monoculAR Smart Augmented Reality Monocle is the first open AR Monocle that uses vr techniques to display a AR image combining the best of both.
+ monoculAR Smart Augmented Reality Monocle is the first open Smart AR Monocle that uses vr techniques to display a AR image combining the best of both.

 We developed a lightweight companion app that shows your notifications on the monocle, and combining this with your voice assistant it creates the first fully hands free mobile visual interaction.